-In other instances, society’s reaction may be creepy, like when a fat old guy gets caught checking out a college girl.
+In other instances, society’s reaction may be to be creeped out, like when a fat old guy gets caught checking out a college girl.

-I’m not going to tackle the question on whether large age gaps are natural here in depth (even though I think, based on strict evolutionary psychology and biology, they are).
+I’m not going to tackle the question on whether large age gaps are natural here in depth (even though I think, based on strict evolutionary psychology and biology, they are perfectly natural).
 However, I do want to provide some background research and highlight a recent study related to what doesn’t cause them.

 An OKCupid analysis showed that men of all ages (yep, all ages) find women in their late teens and early twenties the most attractive.
 The study also found that guys regularly message women much younger than their “looking for” information suggests (see Dataclysm by Christian Rudder).
 Despite this reality, guys still generally date women closer to their own age.
-So apparently most older men would enter into a relationship with a much younger woman, but aren’t given the chance.
+So apparently most older men would gladly enter into relationships with much younger women, but the chances for this are rare.
 This could be why large age gaps in general are pretty rare.

 So what about older women and younger men?
-Despite media hype, one recent large, cross-cultural study showed the concept of “cougars” is largely a myth, and that women still prefer dating older men, and men prefer younger women.
+Despite media hype, one recent large, cross-cultural study showed that, outside of the Hollywood imagination, the concept of “cougars” is largely a myth, and that women still prefer dating older men, and men younger women.

 So, it seems that age gaps in attraction and even relationships aren’t going away any time soon.
 None of this shocks me because it makes sense when understanding the evolution of human attraction.
 Women prefer men with status and power, and a quality older man (in shape, confident, in a good job, etc) will naturally have more of this than most younger guys.